msimpsonnz/msimpsonnz.github.io/_posts/2019-07-26-EventBridge-Custom.md

 layout: post
 title: Using custom events with AWS Event Bridge
 summary: A quick walkthrough of using AWS Event Bridge to publish custom events and get them in S3
-tags: [aws, lambda, eventbridge, kinesis, s3]
+tags: [aws, lambda, eventbridge, kinesis, s3, cli]
 ---

 ### Event all of the things!